SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-ComputerName`

 The network name for the computer.
+If not specified, Windows will generate a default name.

 Must not be blank.